 Whitcombe And Tombs Ltd., Christchurch, 1970.
 Hardback with dust jacket.
 144 pages.
 SECONDHAND

 A New Zealand natural history classic the story of the saving of the Chatham Island Black Robin afer the population dropped to just seven individuals.
-Illustrated with the drawings of David Cemmick who has signed this copy.
+Illustrated with the drawings of David Cemmick.

 Hodder and Stoughton Ltd., Auckland, 1986.
 Softback.
 135 pages.
 SECONDHAND